64nYm3d3/CheatSheet/Security/Red/AV_Evasion.md

 Tips:
  - Function names and variables have been generated randomly
- - Functions being imported from kernel32.dll are suspicious. ie,processes such as
+ - Functions being imported from kernel32.dll are suspicious and will be flagged by AV regardless of whether there is shellcode or not. ie,processes such as
     + **CreateThread**creating process threads
     + **VirtualAlloc**allocating shellcode
     + **RtlMoveMemory**  moving shellcode into memory.